 However, you won't have to replace the batteries since they are connected to solar panels.
 When the sun comes out, the battery absorbs the energy and converts it to electricity.
 This electric current is then transmitted to the fencing charger.

 You can operate this fencing charger for a whole two weeks without sunlight.
 These types of chargers for wire fences are portable, lightweight, durable, and easy to use.
 The acid batteries used also have a long lifespan of around 1000 charging days.

 The best electric fence for cattle and other livestock keeps them safe inside the fence and keeps predators like wild animals outside.
 The power needed to shock any preditor that wants to come in is called a joule.

 The number of joules that your fences can handle determines how well they can keep the animals away.
 Different animals can withstand different levels of shock.
-You need to adjust your fencing charger to suit the animals you're working with.
+You need to adjust your fencing charger to suit the livestock you're working with.

-Here's a snippet of how much voltage animals like cattle need to get an idea of what we're talking about.
+Here's a snippet of how much voltage animals like beef cattle need to get an idea of what we're talking about.

 - Cattle: 3-5 joules